 - Collection of blood (hematoma) in the neck.
 Blood may pool around the site where the catheter was inserted, potentially causing pain and swelling.

 - Temporary problems with the facial nerves.
-Rarely, the transjugular procedure can injure nerves that affect the face and eyes, causing short-term problems such as a drooping eyelid.
+Rarely, the transjugular procedure can injure nerves and affect the face and eyes, causing short-term problems, such as a drooping eyelid.

 - Temporary voice problems.
 You may be hoarse, have a weak voice or lose your voice for a short time.

 - Puncture of the lung.
 If the needle accidentally sticks your lung, the result may be a collapsed lung (pneumothorax).

 Before your liver biopsy, you'll meet with your doctor to talk about what to expect during the biopsy.
 This is a good time to ask questions about the procedure and make sure you understand the risks and benefits.